Sturke/Sturke/README.md

 -->
 ⚡Fun Fact: When you reach 50 years old you are allowed to contribute $7000 per year to a Roth IRA rather than the standard $6000.
 That's just $134/wk and I have nearly accomplished this for 2021.
 Yay!

-🔭I am currently (in November 2021) reviewing freecodecamp work and finishing up my Responsive Web Design certification
+🔭I am currently (in November 2021) reviewing freecodecamp work and finishing up my Responsive Web Design certification.
+I'm also working to configure a workflow that I like to use GitHub on my MacBook.
+I just saw a tutorial for a local WordPress development environment called Local by Flywheel that I'm anxious to test out.